 Thankfully, my son seemed to get the message to lay off and he’d busy himself with his toys or the dogs.
 By putting a physical distance between them and their kids, parents can stop rage from escalating to violence.

 Parenting is tough, moreover, for those of us who were abused as kids, the truth of the saying the sins of the father are visited upon the children becomes a reality.
 It has become coded in our DNA to react like our parents

 We must recognize that what happened to us as children affects the way we think, feel and act as adults.
 This is especially true when it comes to parenting because nothing triggers feelings from our childhood more than our own children.

 Since our offspring resemble us in physical and emotional ways, it is easy to see them as emblems of our child selves.
 This over-identification leads to our reenacting incidents from our childhoods with our own children, especially the incidents that were traumatizing to us.

-Heal The World – by Michael Jackson ( a victim of child abuse who became an abuser)
+Pop star Michael Jackson was a victim of child abuse who became an abuser.

 Awareness Is The Key To Avoid Becoming Abusers